 South Dakota Range: This species is only found in south-central South Dakota where the Sandhills extend into South Dakota.

 South Dakota Status: This species is listed on the South Dakota Natural Heritage Program.
-Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
+Any sightings of this species should be reported to South Dakota Game, Fish and Parks.

 Account written by Drew R. Davis